cs1302uga/cs1302-minesweeper-alpha/README.md

 **Planning:**

 - [ ] Plan how you will represent the Minesweeper board.
-Remember, the internal representation most likely should not contain all of the characters that the user sees when the board is printed.
+The internal representation most likely should not contain all of the characters that the user sees when the board is printed.
-You just need enough information that the print method can print the board properly.
+One idea of how to approach this is given under [suggestions](https://github.com/cs1302uga/cs1302-minesweeper-alpha#suggestions)
 - [ ] Write out test cases.

 **Implementing:**